-Most of us tune into The Real Housewives of Atlanta (RHoA) primarily to witness drama, foolishness, and a lot bad behavior.
+Most of us tune into The Real Housewives of Atlanta (RHOA) primarily to witness drama, foolishness, and a lot of bad behavior.
 I know I do.

-But now that I’ve been watching RHoA for five years, I’ve found myself taking notes on how these women operate when it comes to money.
+But now that I’ve been watching RHOA for seven years, I’ve found myself taking notes on how these women operate when it comes to money.

 1. Protect Your Personal Wealth With a Prenuptial Agreement

-Before joining the Real Housewives of Atlanta cast, Kandi Buruss had already made her millions as a songwriter, a member of the singing group Xscape, and a serial business owner.
+Before joining the Real Housewives of Atlanta cast, Kandi Burruss had already made her millions as a songwriter, a member of the singing group Xscape, and a serial business owner.